Singapore Watch Fair, A Timeless Journey.

 Metiers d’art: Best of enamel art

 Metiers d’art, which means ‘art professions’ refers to decorative techniques that are centuries old.
-Artisans train for many years to become experts in these time-consuming crafts.
+Artisans trained for many years to become experts in these time-consuming crafts.
 The knowledge and tools are frequently passed down through apprenticeships or families.
 The main métiers d’art are guilloché, engraving, and enamel—for now let’s talk about enamel miniature painting.
-I am a rather unapologetic lover of colours, specifically bright colours (and yes, orange), so naturally the rich hues from enamel painting appeals to me greatly at first sight.
+I am an unapologetic lover of colours, specifically bright colours so naturally rich hues from enamel painting attracted me at first sight.

 Photo credits: Christie’s

-This endearing little thing was made for the Ottoman market, and honestly quite the signature piece amongst the best of enamel vintage collectibles being showcased during SWF, for a few reasons I would assume:
+This endearing little thing was made for the Ottoman market.
+Honestly, quite the signature piece amongst the best of enamel vintage collectibles showcased during SWF.
+A few reasons I assume:

 1. Significantly outstanding appearance of the painted Bosphorus Strait and the Turkish Empire, circa 1840.

-2. Visibly unique and pleasing multi-curvature scalloped edge case—of course with enamel painted floral design on it.
+2. Visibly unique and pleasing multi-curvature scalloped edge case—with enamel painted floral design, duhhh.

-I thought the typography of Turkish numerals on the dial of antique watches looks pretty chic as well.
+I thought the typography of Turkish numerals on the dial looks pretty chic too.
 Overall, time pieces of this era were 100% handmade right down to the screws.
-And this is definitely a metiers d’art piece where the engraving and enamel painting was done by hand.
+This is definitely a metiers d’art piece where the engraving and enamel painting was done by hand.

 OSCiLLON

-All it takes is a single misjudgement in the making process to bring perfection down to mediocrity, and the play would have to start all over again.
-FUN (; So, the true value this painstaking process upholds, is neither the education, nor the experience, but the burning passion of the maker which will ultimately bring in the patience, the grit, the willingness to learn/innovate, the desire to score perfection, and the spark in his/her eyes at every touch throughout the work.
-It truly takes so much more than just a watchmaker to be able or willing to sit through this entire tedious process repeatedly.
+All it takes is a single misjudgement in the making process to bring perfection down to mediocrity.
+Best part is, the play would have to start all over again.
+FUN (; So, the true value required in this painstaking process, is neither education, nor experience.
+It is the burning passion that ultimately brings in patience, grit, willingness to learn and innovate, desire for perfection, and the spark that lights up the watchmaker’s eyes at every touch throughout the work.
+Truly, so much more than just a watchmaker!

 Fundamentum

-Such attempt to avoid any digital aid in its existing skilled operation, is the cause that manifested their Fundamentum models.
-If you, like me, appreciate the beauty of positive contrast, you will appreciate this on a deeper level.
+Such attempt to avoid any digital aid in OSCiLLON’s skilled operation, manifested its Fundamentum models.
+If you, like me, love positive contrast, you will appreciate this on a deeper level.
 The watch face reflects the exact sense of its name, ‘Fundamental’.
 But really, whether it is called basic or low profile stylish, an ‘ordinary’ assemble in top quality and finest finishing is what the new fashion trend calls Quiet Luxury.
 For anything expensive, the inside should be as perfect.
 Hence, the flip side of this watch reveals the opposite of a basic b*tch—that’s definitely uncalled for.

 Photo credits: Oscillon

 My take on OSCiLLON and its Fundamentum is equivalent to a quote by the late Karl Lagerfeld of Chanel, “Luxury is the ease of a t-shirt in a very expensive dress.”
 This brand has the utmost elegance broiled in its core.
-Their values are expressed through timeless aesthetic and a multitude of layers awaiting to unveil a world of profound inner beauty that will last hundreds of years.
-The time invested will be returned to the bearer and their future generations, starting from the first winds of the movement.
+Their values are expressed through timeless aesthetic and a multitude of layers awaiting to unveil.
+It is a world of profound inner beauty that will last hundreds of years.
+The time invested will be returned to the bearer and their future generations, starting from the first winds.

 Now, isn’t this beautiful?
 And, isn’t this human?
-It’s like one of the best part in any relationship; when you spend the time getting to know someone, and all their stories and inner work done so deeply hidden under the many layers that make them likely the best possible version of themselves.
+One of the best parts in any relationship is when you spend the time getting to know someone, all their stories and inner work hidden deeply under the many layers, make them likely the best possible version of themselves.

 Itay Noy